palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 More formally, if we read a value for some timestamp TS, then all future values written must then ensure that decisions made at TS would be done in a way consistent with our initial read.

-To avoid having to repeatedly read the agreed value on every transaction / every operation that involves checking this, we introduce a notion of validity bounds.
+Values provided are valid up to a specific timestamp, called the validity bound.
 When a transform is applied, a fresh timestamp F is taken, and the new value will be written with a validity bound F + C for some constant C. Going forward, the behaviour for updates up to the previous bound must be preserved (which means decisions would be the same whether other service nodes read the new value or not).
+Nodes must not make decisions based on values read with a validity bound less than their timestamp of interest.

 ```java
 public interface CoordinationService<T> {